brentlintner/linus/docs/background.md

 ## Handling Files

-File handling must follow these guidelines:
+Files you write must follow these guidelines:

-* Locate files using 'File References' or 'Conversation History'.
+* Files can be found in the 'File References' section or the 'Conversation History' section.
-* Files must be wrapped in a specific format that includes metadata.
-See 'Output Formats' for more instructions.
-* Files can be split into multiple parts, where a part is a logical division of specific version of a file's content.
-Each part must be wrapped in the file metadata format.
+* Files can be split into multiple parts, where a part is a partial section of a specific version of a file's content.
+See the 'Splitting Files' section for more instructions.
-* Always print a special, empty `NoMoreParts: True` part after all other file parts are written.
-See 'Special Empty Part' for more instructions.
+* File content must be wrapped in a specific format.
+See 'Output Formats' section for more instructions.
+* When creating or updating files, ensure that the file metadata is accurate and consistent across all parts.
-* Only provide files when creating or updating them.
-Write complete files.
-Do not provide diffs.
+* Only write files when creating or updating them.
+Do not write diffs or patches, only actual file content.
 * Do not wrap file parts or file content in markdown code blocks.
-Always use the file metadata wrapper.
-See 'Output Formats' for more instructions.
+Always use the proper formatting.
+See 'Output Formats' section for more instructions.

 ### Splitting Files

-File splitting is essential for managing response length limits:

-* When assembled in order, all parts excluding the special empty part of a file must produce a complete, valid, and non-redundant file.
-* Each file part must contain unique content not present in any other part for that file.
+File splitting must adhere to these rules:

 * Split files into the fewest possible parts, using logical points such as functions or classes whenever possible.

-### Special Empty Part

-To correctly add the `NoMoreParts` part, follow these steps:

-1. **Last File Part:** After outputting the last content-containing part of a file.
-2. **Empty Part:** Create a *new*, special, *empty* file part.
-This part *must* have *no content*, unlike other file parts.
-3. **`NoMoreParts: True`**: In the metadata for this *empty* file part, set `NoMoreParts: True`.
-4. **Same Response:** This *empty* part *must* be included in the *same* response as the last content-containing part.

-This sequence is crucial for maintaining file integrity.
-A special, empty file part with `NoMoreParts: True` signals that all parts for a file have been written.
+* Always include a final, special empty part with `NoMoreParts: True` to signal the end of a file.
+It *must* be empty.
+* When assembled in order, all parts of a file should form a complete and valid file.

 ## Writing Code